About the Project

-Experimental Approach: Metal complex synthesis and photocatalysis will be supported by detailed structural and spectroscopic studies to understand the structure-property relationships that determine thermodynamic and kinetic phenomena that control the OAT process.
+Metal complex synthesis and photocatalysis will be supported by detailed structural and spectroscopic studies to understand the structure-property relationships that determine thermodynamic and kinetic phenomena that control the OAT process.
 Metal complex synthesis will include ligand development of multidentate ligands with photoactive components and the use of transition metals that can support reactive metal-oxo functionalities.
-Characterisation will include single-crystal X-ray diffraction, NMR, IR, Raman, UV-vis spectroscopies, mass spectrometry and electrochemistry.
-The catalytic mechanism will be studied using time-resolved NMR, IR and UV/vis spectroscopy with the potential to use national facilities for ultrafast studies, and product analysis will use a combination of GC and HPLC.
+Characterisation will include single-crystal x-ray diffraction, NMR, IR, Raman, UV-Vis spectroscopies and electrochemistry.
+The catalytic mechanism will be studied using time-resolved NMR and IR spectroscopy with the potential to use national facilities for ultrafast studies, and product analysis will use a combination of GC and HPLC.
 In collaboration, mechanistic and photophysical processes will also be studied theoretically using DFT.